 Yep – Salon Christophe-Nicolas Biot.
-Highly recommended.
+If you’re looking for a hair salon in Paris in St. Germaine, I highly recommend this one.
 Check out how cute it is.
 If you’re looking for a Paris blow dry bar, look no further.

 So I rolled in, playing the part of confused American.
 (The icing on the cake was the Starbucks latte I had in hand).

 Turns out that getting a blowout in Paris is an EXPERIENCE.
 OK first off, everyone was dressed UP.
 All of the men working there had on black pants, dress shirts, and ties.
 There is no messing around with a smock in Paris.

 As it happens, my French language skills are pretty much nonexistent – so my hairstylist and I had an interesting pantomime as we tried to land on exactly why I was there.

 Coulour?
 He said.
 No, no. I’m good.

 Cut? <makes scissor pantomime> Er, definitely not.
 (My hair dude in San Diego would fire me).

 Brushing? <pantomimes brushing hair> Um, sure, yes it would be good to brush it.

 And away we went to begin my blowout in Paris.

 I only found out later that brushing means styling – or blowout.
 But as he took me back, all I knew was that my hair was going to get brushed.
 For like $70.